 Less than 5% of climax Acadian Forests remain untouched by unsustainable forestry practices.
 And much of Nova Scotia’s recovery forest regions are privately owned and often sold to be cut down, and burned as biomass — turning these invaluable habitats and carbon sinks into carbon emitting wastelands.

-We work to protect intact forests and rehabilitate areas lost to unsustainable forestry practices, and we consider healthy forest stewardship to be an essential line item in our operating budget.
-As such, a portion of the proceeds generated by our work goes into our Forest Fund to secure vulnerable Nova Scotian forest lands, protecting them from clearcutting and other ecologically harmful development.
+We work to protect intact forests and rehabilitate areas lost to clearcutting.
+We consider healthy forest stewardship to be an essential part of a livable future in our province.
+As such, a portion of the proceeds from our workshops and course offerings goes towards the purchase and protection of vulnerable in-tact Nova Scotian forest lands as well as the restoration of forest and wetland habitats damaged by clearcutting and other ecologically harmful development.

 In contrast to the Industrial ‘Forestry’ model (clearcutting) of resource depletion, value extraction and, environmental degradation; Community Supported Forestry builds forest resources over time, keeps value in the local community, and supports the integrity of our vital forest ecosystems.